larsrickert/nginx-proxy/docs/examples/mailserver.md

     CONNECTION LIMIT = -1;
 ```

-- **Step 4:** Change the path to the SSL certificate of your domain.
+### Step 4: Change the path to the SSL certificate of your domain

 Since we are using the nginx-proxy that manages the SSL certificates the mailserver can't request it on its own.
 So we need to mount the cert to the mailserver.